Occupancy sensor

-An occupancy sensor is an indoor device used to detect the presence of a person.
+An occupancy sensor is a device used to detect the presence of a person.
 Applications include automatic adjustment of lights or temperature or ventilation systems in response to the quantity of people present.
-The sensors typically use infrared, ultrasonic, microwave, or other technology.
+The sensors typically use infrared, ultrasonic, or microwave technology.
 The term encompasses devices as different as PIR sensors, hotel room keycard locks and smart meters.
 Occupancy sensors are typically used to save energy, provide automatic control, and comply with building codes.

 Vacancy sensor

-A vacancy sensor works like an occupancy sensor, however, lights must be manually turned ON, but will automatically turn OFF when motion is no longer detected.
+A vacancy sensor works like an occupancy sensor except that lights must be manually turned on and will automatically turn off when occupancy is no longer detected.